-- Gold mineralization at the Neal Project and elsewhere in the Neal Mining District was discovered in 1889 by Arthur Neal.
-Total reported District lode gold production through 1941 has been estimated at around 30,000 ounces, with most of this production coming from the Neal Project area in the 1889-1915 time frame. - The Neal Project area contains three historic underground gold mines: Hidden Treasure, Homestake and Daisy.
-These mines were eventually connected underground and were at peak production from 1902-1915. - Neal was explored in the late 1980's for open pit, heap leach potential with a reverse circulation drilling program consisting of 208 holes totaling 47,000 feet. - Modern bulk sampling from an open cut in 2015-2016 produced a stockpile of mineralized material estimated to contain around 13,900 tons at 0.132 ounces per ton (oz/t) gold.
+• Gold mineralization at the Golden Trove Project and elsewhere in the Neal Mining District was discovered in 1889 by Arthur Neal.
+Total reported District lode gold production through 1941 has been estimated at around 30,000 ounces, with most of this production coming from the Golden Trove Project area in the 1889-1915 timeframe.

+- The Golden Trove Project area contains three historic underground gold mines: Hidden Treasure, Homestake and Daisy.
+These mines were eventually connected underground and were at peak production from 1902-1915. - Golden Trove Project was explored in the late 1980's for open pit, heap leach potential with a reverse circulation drilling program consisting of 208 holes totaling 47,000 feet. - Modern bulk sampling from an open cut in 2015-2016 produced a stockpile of mineralized material estimated to contain around 13,900 tons at 0.132 ounces per ton (oz/t) gold.
 (Russell, R. D., 2017-2018.
-Neal Average Assay for Stockpile (A to H), Atlanta Gold internal spreadsheet and supporting lab work of Neal stockpile material, 2017).
-The stockpile is not part of the Neal LP acquisition and remains owned by Sprott.
+Golden Trove Average Assay for Stockpile (A to H), Atlanta Gold internal spreadsheet and supporting lab work of Golden Trove stockpile material, 2017).
+The Company acquired the stockpile from Sprott in June 2023.
+Sufficient work has not been done to classify this historical estimate as current mineral resources or reserves and the Company is not treating the historical estimate as current mineral resources.